Searching for Isolated Black Hole Candidates within 15 pc of the Solar System in Gaia DR3: Introduction

 Within 15~pc of the Solar System, 80-95\% of the volume is filled with a hot, low-density interstellar medium~\citep{2008ApJ...673..283R}.
 As shown in the following section, the particle density in this region is too low for accretion onto an isolated black hole to produce a luminosity above the detection threshold of current or near-future facilities, regardless of the accretion model.
 The situation changes if a black hole resides within one of the Local Interstellar Clouds, where the interstellar medium is warm, partially ionized, and denser.
 These clouds occupy only 5-20\% of the local volume, reducing the probability of finding a black hole inside them.
 Nevertheless, as discussed in subsequent sections, there are reasonable prospects for detecting such objects -- should they exist -- in the near future, despite large uncertainties in their expected accretion spectra.

 We therefore search the Gaia~DR3 catalog for candidate isolated black holes accreting from the interstellar medium and identify five sources.
-All lie close to the Galactic plane, making them likely spurious astrometric solutions; however, they cannot be ruled out as genuine black holes without further observations.
+All lie close to the Galactic plane, making them likely spurious astrometric solutions.
+Our failure to detect infrared or radio emission from these sources reinforces the conclusion that they are unlikely to be accreting black holes.
+However, they cannot be ruled out as genuine black holes without further observations.
 We also consider the possibility of indirectly detecting non-accreting isolated black holes through their gravitational influence on the motions of nearby stars.
 However, the low stellar density in the Solar neighborhood makes close encounters between a black hole and a star extremely unlikely on human timescales.

 This manuscript is organized as follows.
 In Section~\ref{s-population}, we review estimates of the black hole population within 15~pc of the Solar System.
 In Section~\ref{s-spectra}, we discuss accretion from the interstellar medium onto an isolated black hole and compare predicted spectra with detection thresholds of current catalogs.
 Our search for candidates in Gaia~DR3 is presented in Section~\ref{s-gaia}.
 A summary and our conclusions are given in Section~\ref{s-conclusions}.